EAST-ADL: Discussion

-Modeling Tools and File Format
+Modeling tools and file format

 EAST-ADL tool support is still limited, although a UML profile is available and domain specific tools such as MentorGraphics VSA, MetaCase MetaEdit+ and Systemite SystemWeaver have been tailored for EAST-ADL in the context of research projects and with customers.
 Papyrus UML, extended within the ATESST project as a concept demonstrator has EAST-ADL support, and MagicDraw, can also provide EAST-ADL palettes, diagrams, etc.

 In the case of UML, developers also need to have knowledge of UML (classes, stereotypes, arrow types, ..) for modeling with EAST-ADL.
 Many automotive engineers, in particular mechanical engineers, hardware developers, process experts) do not have this knowledge and prefer other approaches.
 EATOP is an upcoming initiative to make an Eclipse-based implementation of the EAST-ADL meta-model.

 An XML-based exchange format, EAXML, allows tools to exchange EAST-ADL models.
 The EAXML schema is autogenerated from the EAST-ADL metamodel according to the same principles as the AUTOSAR ARXML schema.
 Currently, the exchange format is supported by the EAST-ADL prototype of Mentor Graphics VSA, MetaEdit+ and SystemWeaver.
 For UML tooling, it is possible to exchange models using XMI, subject to the XMI compatibility between tools.